 Emergency Departments across the UK are facing considerable service pressures relating to workforce and activity.
 The College has published a toolkit with the aim of providing assistance to Emergency Medicine clinicians and Departments by listing in one place existing resources together with a description of new developments that we hope will help to address these pressures.
 It also provides an update on College work to support Emergency Departments and focus attention on finding solutions to the workforce challenges.

 This is not a complete resource – where there are blanks the College is working hard to identify or develop resources/guidance, and we are grateful for all the suggestions and good practice examples provided by Fellows and Members to date.
-If you are aware of existing resources or new initiatives that could appear in this document please contact Sam McIntyre (firstname.lastname@example.org).
-Download the toolkit here.
+If you are aware of existing resources or new initiatives that could appear in this document please contact firstname.lastname@example.org.
+Download the Service Delivery and Workforce Toolkit.

 What does good look like?
 Safer, faster, better